Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

     idx += 1
 ```

 Great!
-But I did mention that there are other ways to iterate over the letters in our string, and in general we try to stay away from `while` loops in Python, so let's dive into those.
+But we did mention that there are other ways to iterate over the letters in our string, and in general we try to stay away from `while` loops in Python.

-The other way that we can iterate over the letters in our string is to use a `for` loop. `for` loops are built off of the same idea of `while` loops (doing something over and over again), but instead of continuing until some condition is no longer met, `for` loops operate directly on iterables, leaving the concern about when to stop for Python to figure out.
-With a `for` loop, you don't have to care how many iterations/cycles the loop will go through.
+The other way that we can iterate over the letters in our string is to use a `for` loop. `for` loops are built off of the same idea of `while` loops (doing something over and over again), but instead of continuing until some condition is no longer met, `for` loops operate directly on iterables.
+This leaves the concern about when to stop for Python to figure out.
+With a `for` loop, we don't have to care how many iterations/cycles the loop will go through.
 Let's look at the syntax of a `for` loop.

 ```python
 my_str = 'hello'
 for idx in range(len(my_str)):
     print my_str[idx]
 ```

 **Note**: the `range()` function (which we will cover in more depth when we get to functions) as used above simply gives us a list of numbers from 0 up to but not including the inputted number.
-So here, since `len(my_str)` is 5, `range(len(my_str))` returns a list of integers from 0 to 4.
+In the case above, since `len(my_str)` is 5, `range(len(my_str))` returns a list of integers from 0 to 4.

 This `for` loop does the exact same thing as the `while` loop we wrote above, but with slightly different syntax.
-So how does it work?
+How does it work?
 At each iteration of the loop, `idx` is assigned one of the values in `range(len(my_str))`, and then the code within the indented block is run with that value of `idx`.
 How does Python know what the values of `idx` will be?
 Python simply goes through the values of whatever is after the `in` statement **in order**, and assigns those values to `idx`, one at a time through each iteration of the loop.
-So, since `range(len(my_str))` returns to us a list of integers from 0 to 4, those values get assigned to `idx` as we run through the `for` loop.
+Since `range(len(my_str))` returns to us a list of integers from 0 to 4, those values get assigned to `idx` as we run through the `for` loop.
 Let's look at one of our favorite kinds of tables to view this:

 | After loop # | idx | What's Printed |
 | ------------ |:---:|:--------------:|